 The People’s Place History

 Volunteers became more involved in 1981 to help the Mount St. Alphonsus Redemptorist Priests and Brothers with their mission.
-In 1985, the Mount St. Alphonsus Redemptorist Priests and Brothers were transferred to Washington and the management of The People’s Place mission was transferred to 25 volunteers.
-As buildings were sold, the mission moved several times within the City of Kingston, and finally in 2006 renting a space at 17 St. James Street, our current location
+In 1985, the Priests and Brothers were transferred to Washington DC and the management of People’s Place was transferred to 25 volunteers.
+As buildings were sold, the mission moved several times within the City of Kingston, and finally in 2006, rented a space at 17 St. James Street, our current location

 Currently, People’s Place is run by an Executive Director, an eighteen member volunteer Board of Directors, two part time employees and over 80 volunteers.

 People’s Place is open Monday through Friday from 10 am – 1 pm and additionally on Wednesday evenings from 5:30 pm – 7:30 pm.
 (Currently, we are the only food pantry open 5 days a week.)
 The “Your Choice” Food Pantry supplies fresh, frozen, canned and boxed food that equals at least three days’ worth of meals.
 Recipients can visit the “Your Choice” Food Pantry once a month; however, they can visit our front food table and choose free food items daily.
 All food is provided free of charge.
 The Personal Care Closet, located inside the food pantry area, offers families and individuals free items such as toothbrushes, toothpaste, soap, shampoo, and deodorant.
 Our Thrift Store provides free and affordable clothing, footwear, and household items and is also one of the major sources of funding for the food Pantry.